Nopfed/get-decked/README.md

 Equipment cards mostly represent physical items that your character will wear/put on.
 There will also be utlity spells that interact with cards in your deck(s).

-Cards will be categorized under which slot that can be equipped, and any additional slots in which they can be equipped will be noted somewhere on the card.
+Cards will be categorized under which slot they can be equipped to, and any additional slots in which they can be equipped will be noted somewhere on the card.
 Below is an example.

 ```
 - hand: